Menu

 • Only students who identify as Black/African-American are eligible for this award

-• Priority will be given to students who will be applying for the 2023/2024 Urology Match as well as students without a home urology program, but all students are encouraged to apply
+• Priority will be given to students who will be applying for the 2024/2025 Urology Match, and those without a home urology program.
+However, all students are encouraged to apply.

 Required Application Materials

-• Application Form/Online Application.
-Provide all information requested.
+• Application Form/Online Application: Provide all requested information.

-• Personal statement written by the candidate (no longer than 300 words in length) describing the benefit the student expects to derive from attending the conference and the reasons for the candidate’s interest in the conference.
+• Personal statement (no longer than 300 words): Describe the benefits expected from attending the conference and reasons for the candidate’s interest in the conference.

-• One letter of reference from faculty members from the applicant’s institution or an institution that the applicant has attended.
+• One Letter of Reference: Obtain a reference letter from a faculty member at the applicant’s institution or an institution that the applicant has attended.
 The letter can be written by the senior mentor of the accepted abstract, but this is not required.

 • Curriculum vitae